Make perfect Sugar-free Whipped Cream with only three ingredients! Tastes and looks just like the real thing, and you can control the sweetness!

 - Add 1 teaspoon of pure vanilla extract.

-- Whip on high speed for two to three minutes until stiff peaks form.
+- Whip on high speed using the whisk attachment in a stand mixer, or using an electric hand mixer, for two to three minutes until stiff peaks form.

 What’s the Difference Between Soft Peaks and Stiff Peaks?